amm-efabless/anton_efab_demo_tt/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/wokwi_test/badge.svg)

-# Tiny Tapeout Wokwi Project Template
+# "EFAB Demo": A Tiny Tapeout Wokwi Project

+This displays "EFAB" on the 7-segment display of the TT demo board.

 - [Read the documentation for project](docs/info.md)